w3c/vc-data-model-2.0-test-suite/README.md

 The presentation verifier endpoint will also need to follow the [VC API verifier documentation](https://w3c-ccg.github.io/vc-api/#verify-presentation).

-A request to the verifier endpoint for a presentation will like this:
+A request to the verifier endpoint for a presentation will look like this:
 ```js
 {
   "verifiablePresentation": {